 "Another thing was his World War I adventures.
 He really didn't discuss it much except telling me that at age seventeen he was a fighter pilot flying for the British through Canada and that his best friend had died in front of his eyes.
 However, when I was growing up there was an 'old' man that tended the oil derricks not far from where I lived.
 Every year on the Fourth of July he would take a bunch of us kids to the top on one of the derricks to watch the fireworks being shot off in the surrounding communities.
 He lived in a combination caretakers shack, repair shop near the wells.
 One day I took my mentor to his place just for the heck of it.
 On his wall were several framed photographs of biplanes with men standing around in front of them dressed in WW I flight regalia.
 Come to find out the oil well man had been a pilot fighting for the French in theLafayette Flying Corps and was one of the men in the photos.
 Next thing I knew my mentor and the oil well man were swaping war stories about everything from pulling thousand foot long Zeppelins out of the sky using twin Vickers armed with tracers to R & R in Paris.
 My mentor flew Sopwith Camels, the oil well man Nieuport 11s.
 I learned more about WW I in those few hours than all my years in school."(source)

 All of the above is well and good, but what about discrepancies?
 The majority of what Maugham writes unfolds fairly well.
-If you discard the inferences by some that the Larry Darrell character wasn't really based on an actual person in the first place and that Maugham had never heard of the Maharshi prior to going to India in the second place --- none of which shows up in the novel but infered from sources outside the novel --- the most glaring difference for me, and it IS in the novel, revolves around the three-thousand dollars a year trust fund that Maugham writes Darrell as having.
+If you discard the inferences by some that the Larry Darrell character wasn't really based on an actual person in the first place and that Maugham had never heard of the Maharshi prior to going to India in the second place --- none of which shows up in the novel but inferred from sources outside the novel --- the most glaring difference for me, and it is in the novel, revolves around the three-thousand dollars a year trust fund that Maugham writes Darrell as having.

-Following the stock market crash in 1929 Darrell, UNLIKE practically everybody else in the world, was left financially unscathed, that is, NOT having lost anything, saying, "Everything I had was in government bonds."
+Following the stock market crash in 1929, unlike practically everybody else in the world, Darrell was left financially unscathed, that is, not having lost anything, saying, "Everything I had was in government bonds."
 The three-thousand dollar figure was accurate, my mentor having quoted me the exact same figure in the 1950s.
 Whether they were in 'government bonds' or not, I was never told.
 Toward the end of the novel Maugham says to Darrell in the form of a question, "You haven't got rid of the money?" of which Darrell responds, "Every cent except what I need to last me till my ship comes in."
 Darrell's response is somewhat ambiguous, because, truth be told, just what does "every cent except what I need to last me until my ship comes in" mean?
-The implication Maugham seems to be presenting is that Darrell "got rid of ALL his funds."
-Such was NOT the case.
+The implication Maugham seems to be presenting is that Darrell "got rid of all his funds."
+Such was not the case.
 Why Maugham felt compelled to imply as much in his novel I am not sure, I think though, it was to underline Darrell as "above the fray" so to speak.
 However, the reason the man next door left his island lair to take up residence on the mainland after seven years in the first place was because of some legal difficulty involving his trust fund, a legal difficulty that apparently required a certain amount of personal time and long-term attention.
 I do not recall the specifics surrounding the situation nor when we first discussed anything about a trust fund, but, even before I knew about such a thing, it was quite apparent that he seemed to do quite well, that is, buying a house and all, and not working.
 On the web page What The Buddha Said I offered the following:

 "When I was sixteen years old or so and had first crossed paths with things Zen, envying my soon to be mentor's lifestyle living on a trust fund, I asked him how I could do the same.
 He told me to faithfully put $100.00 a month into a savings account every month and never touch it.
 One day it would accumulate into a rather tidy sum, of from which, one could live off the interest.